 Having said that, we wouldn't rule out further Nest hardware announcements.
 Google is expected to discuss more about its ecosystem of devices, especially after it announced a huge revamp for the Home app.
 The redesign includes a completely customizable UI with new tabs for quickly accessing important areas such as automation.

 How to watch the Made by Google event

 If you want to follow along with Google’s announcements, the event will take place on Thursday at 7 a.m.
 PT / 10 a.m.
 ET in Brooklyn, NY.
-It will also be live-streamed through the Google store (opens in new tab) and YouTube (opens in new tab).
+It will also be live-streamed through the Google store and YouTube.
 We're also covering the event on our live blog, so stay tuned.